 If you have a final exam conflict, you must complete the Final Exam Conflict Form and return it to the Registrar’s Office.
 In order for alternate arrangements to be made, a Final Exam Conflict Form must be submitted at least one week before the final exam week begins.
 Please check the above Final Exam Schedule for the specific deadline.

-An undergraduate student may be excused from an examination if he/she meets the criteria outlined in the Undergraduate Student Handbook.
+An undergraduate student may be excused from an examination if the student meets the criteria outlined in the Undergraduate Student Handbook.
 Reasons include, but are not limited to: a serious illness, death in the immediate family, observance of a religious holiday, and NCAA intercollegiate athletic events.
-A student who will miss an examination must submit an Exam Excuse Form to his/her class dean.
+A student who will miss an examination must submit an Exam Excuse Form to the student's class dean.
 For more information, please contact the Undergraduate Office of Academic Services.

 A graduate student may be excused from a final exam in cases where there are extenuating circumstances.
 Permission to miss a final exam must be obtained from the The Office of Graduate Academic Services prior to the exam date and time.
 Extenuating circumstances include, but are not limited to: serious illness supported by doctor’s certification, death in the immediate family, or observance of a religious holiday.
 The following are NOT considered extenuating circumstances: oversleeping, travel (business travel confirmed in writing in advance is acceptable for part-time students), disabled vehicles, or misunderstanding the schedule.